 Following initial model development, the project team will conduct additional hypothesis-driven toxicity testing of PFAS mixtures to rigorously document interactive behavior, along with targeted testing of additional PFAS with structures or characteristics that can challenge the underpinnings of the potency model, which may require modification as more is learned.

 The expected outcome of this research effort is a comprehensive experimental and modeling approach.
 It will include the ability to address not only the behavior of AFFF-relevant mixtures with primary components that are well characterized, but also make effective predictions for the potential effects of minor components, or more novel components whose presence may become known but for which there may be limited toxicity data.
-The approach is also expected to able to predict effects not just to an individual organism, but to a range of organisms, thus enabling assessment of broader aquatic ecosystem risk.
+The approach is also expected to able to predict effects to a range of organisms, thus enabling assessment of broader aquatic ecosystem risk.
+(Anticipated Project Completion - 2027)